QinglinDong/nilearn-deep/README.rst

 nilearn-deep
 =======

-Forked from nilearn0.4.2
-deprecated
-moved to niDGN
+Forked from nilearn0.4.2, deprecated and moved to niDGN.